 Initial Setup

 After deployment, OpnForm will automatically redirect you to a setup page where you can create your admin account.
-Simply visithttp://localhost
+Simply visit http://localhost and you’ll be guided through the setup process.

 Public registration is disabled in the self-hosted version after setup is